dqsully/phpvm/README.md

 ## Commands

-### `phpvm ls-remote <tool>`
-Where `<tool>` is `php` or `composer`, lists available versions for download for the appropriate tool.

-This command fetches from http://php.net/downloads.php and http://php.net/releases/ for PHP versions, and https://getcomposer.org/download/ for Composer versions.

 ### `phpvm install <tool> [version]`
 Where `<tool>` is `php` or `composer`, installs the specified version of that tool.